David Taylor’s Home Page

 Community Service

 In retirement I have had more time for volunteer activities unrelated to computer science.
 I am currently a member of the Board of the University of Waterloo Retirees Association (UWRA).
 My role on the Board is Pension and Benefits Committee Liaison, which means, among other responsibilities, that I am a voting member of the University Pension and Benefits Committee.
 I am on the Board of the Grand Philharmonic Choir and serve as treasurer of the Choir.
-I am also on the Board of Canadian Baptists of Ontario and Quebec and serve as Policy Officer,
+I was on the Board of Canadian Baptists of Ontario and Quebec for five years (2018-2023) and served as Policy Officer.
+Although I have stepped down from the Board, I continue to serve as a member of the Financial Oversight Committe and as CBOQ Parliamentarian.

 Address